LizEve/LSU_Herbarium_Imaging_Scripts/WorkFlow.md

    2. Select one of the portal folders `C:Users\Image\Desktop\Imaging\`
    3. Personal projects and other special collections that are not going on Symbiota should be imaged in the **Random** folder if you want the images backed up to the server (Sassafrass).
 Any folders in **Random** will be moved as is to the local backup drive, not sorted into portal folders.

+5. Open DPP in Imaging folder `C:Users\Image\Desktop\Imaging\`
+   1. Filter on

-5. Take photo
+6. Take photo
-   1. A small box should pop up with the current file name and an place to enter the new name
+   1. A small box will pop up with the current file name and a place to enter the new name

-6. Scan barcode
+7. Scan barcode
-   1. Barcode should appear as new file name
+   1. Barcode should appear as new file name - edit with _1 or other number if needed
    2. Click the "rename" button to rename the file
    3. The small window will close after the file is renamed.
+If needed you can edit the names later in DPP

 Repeat 5. & 6. for all photos

-7. Batch edit photos in DPP
+8. Batch edit photos in DPP
+   - if needed, can rename files in DPP using the barcode scanner

-8. Convert from CR2 to JPG
+9. Convert from CR2 to JPG
    1. Now you are done, make sure to record on paper what specimens you imaged

 Weekly